816.718.2260

 Step One: Assemble a Team

 Celebrating such an important event requires the work of more than a few people and expertise.
-So, we recommend you put together a team of at least five people and making sure that these individuals represent all aspects of your work as a Head Start program: education, family support, health services, and administration.
+So, we recommend you put together a team of at least five people and make sure these individuals represent all aspects of your work as a Head Start program: education, family support, health services, and administration.
 And don’t forget parents or other family members.
 You also want to have individuals with demonstrated skills around research, planning, human resources, social media use, online video production, and creative expression.
 Engaging so many people is important because you need their collective work, and you need their expertise, specific knowledge and skills necessary for a successful celebration.
-Our intention with these recommendations around how to celebrate the Head Start Diamond Jubilee is to encourage you to plan several communication activities and a number strategically designed events that help you communicate with target audiences.
-The very first step is finding people from your program who are interested in the work, have the specific experience or expertise in accomplishing the tasks, and represent a authentic cross section of your program’s work areas and the populations that it represents.
+Our intention with these recommendations around how to celebrate the Head Start Diamond Jubilee is to encourage you to plan several communication activities and a number of strategically designed events to communicate with target audiences.
+These events can be as large or small as you want.
+The very first step is finding people from your program who are interested in the work, have the specific experience or expertise in accomplishing the tasks, and represent an authentic cross section of your program’s work areas and the populations it represents.

 Step 2: Establish a Clear Written Purpose Statement